London Mule

 a london mule in a silver mug with a cucumber ribbon garnish, mint and a lime wedge.

-London Mule recipe
+About this London Mule recipe

-Last summer, my husband and I visited London and, like we do anywhere we go, visited as many cocktail bars as we could.
+A few summers ago, my husband and I visited London and, like we do anywhere we go, visited as many cocktail bars as we could.
 I had one mission: Try as many gins as we could!

 Gin is a flavorful, herbaceous spirit that works beautifully in so many cocktails, from the gimlet to the French 75.
 I didn’t love it when I was younger, but now I can appreciate the complexity of its flavor.